madebymak/knowledge-resource/CSS/scss-notes.md

 <br>

 ## Mixins
-- allows you copy all the properties of a class to another
+- allows you copy all the properties of a class to another using `@include`
-- use `@include` to copy to another class
-- cannot add extra properties like with `@extend`
 ```
 @mixin heading-font {
 	font-family: sans-serif;